drizko/DJ-K-SoundBoard/_PRESS-RELEASE.md

   > We the best.

 ## How to Get Started ##
-  > Go to this website and press any of the sound buttons!
+  > Go to here https://dj-khaled-soundboard.firebaseapp.com/ and press any of the sound buttons!

 ## Customer Quote ##
-  > This is great I'm going to use this everyday.
+  > I have used this everyday since I found it, its a great way to start the day and I'm looking to tell all my friends about it!.

 ## Closing and Call to Action ##
   > Go to the site!